What is a Mandatory Distribution?

 - Independence: RCH is independent, transparent and un-conflicted, with no hidden fees paid to third parties, and no lock-up provisions in our default investment funds.

-Taken together, these attributes clearly establish RCH Auto Portability as the most fiduciary-friendly mandatory distribution program in the industry.
+Taken together, these attributes clearly establish the RCH automatic rollover service as the most fiduciary-friendly mandatory distribution program in the industry.